samfitgen/trgen/docs/General_Build-High_Volume.md

 **Description**:

-> Spanish Needle +2 is comprised of 4x15-minute sets of microbursts consisting
+> Spanish Needle +3 is 10 sets of varied-duration microbursts where you'll ride
-> of 15 seconds at 150% FTP followed directly by 15 seconds at 40% FTP.
+> for 15 seconds at 150% FTP followed directly by 15 seconds at 40% FTP.
 >
+> The sets are either 5 or 7 minutes long, recoveries between short sets are 3-5
-> Recovery valleys between sets of bursts are just over 12 minutes long.
+> minutes long, and the recovery valleys between longer sets of bursts are just
+> over 7 minutes long.

 ### Sunday

 * **Name**: Juneau -1
 * **Duration**: 2 hours
-* **TSS**: 130.0
+* **TSS**: 129.0
-* **NP**: 162
+* **NP**: 160
-* **IF**: 81%
+* **IF**: 80%

 **Description**:

-> Juneau -1 is 4x18-minute intervals at 88-92% FTP with brief, 1-minute
+> Juneau -1 is 4x18-minute intervals at 88-92% FTP with brief, 2-minute
 > intermediate recoveries during each long interval.
 >
 > 7-minute recoveries fall between intervals.